Examples for giving negative feedback to your manager

 Failure to provide effective feedback

 As workplace training is on the wane, this is becoming a bigger and bigger problem.
-You need to know what’s expected of you, but your boss just doesn’t make time to offer constructive criticism.
+You need to know what’s expected of you, but your boss doesn’t offer constructive criticism.

 Try, “I think regular feedback would be beneficial for my professional growth.
-Do you think we could establish a feedback process to periodically discuss my performance?
+Could we establish a feedback process to discuss my performance periodically?
 Maybe set up a performance review check-in?”

 Unrealistic expectations